 How do you defend against that?

-We were on the Laredo border with two kind of two legal ports of entry, one about a quarter mile to our right, one about an eighth of a mile to our left, and I could walk across the Rio Grande about waste deep water.
+We were on the Laredo border with two, kind of two legal ports of entry, one about a quarter mile to our right, one about an eighth of a mile to our left.

-You there are places in the Rio Grande where you can walk across in less than a minute and you know, barely get your shoes wet.
+There are places in the Rio Grande where you can walk across in less than a minute and barely get your shoes wet.

-Yes, you need drones, yes, you need more border security, yes, you need more um uh you know, uh technological advances and what you need all the above.
+Yes, you need more technological advances and what you need, all the above.

 We've said we'll take anyone who's seeking a better lifestyle, and that would just absolutely bury us.

-The ninety-eight percent of people, either from Central America or Mexico, they want what we often take for granted: freedom, a better life for their kids and grandkids.
+Let's assume the 98%, and I really believe this: the 98% of people, either from Central America or Mexico, they want what we often take for granted, freedom, a better life for their kids and grandkids.

 I like that.

-But the two percent that are bringing the ninety percent of all heroin in the U.S. across that border, you know, if I was the president, I'd say, you know, as commander in chief, it's my job to protect the American people, and I will do what is necessary, including use the military like President Bush and President Trump did, declare a national emergency like both presidents also did on different issues, and we will build the border wall, and we're gonna make it a defense issue.
+But the 2% that are bringing the 90% of all heroin in the U.S. across that border, you know, if I was the president, I'd say, you know, as commander-in-chief, it's my job to protect the American people, and I will do what is necessary, including use the military like President Bush and President Trump did, declare a national emergency like both presidents also did on different issues, and we will build the border wall and we're going to make it a defense issue.

-I don't even necessarily I don't I think he's got two options, and I would say I'm doing it to prevent drugs from coming into this country, the human trafficking, which has gotten way out of control, uh and it involves even young children.
+I don't even, I don't, I think he's got two options, and I would say I'm doing it to prevent drugs from coming into this country, the human trafficking, which has gotten way out of control, and it involves even young children.

 I would do it to protect the American people, and I'm asking Congress to do their job.

-Maybe even ask it in the form of a question.
+Maybe even ask it in the form of a question: Do you want to eliminate heroin?

 Do you want to stop human trafficking, drug trafficking, cartels, gang members from coming across the border?